islomar/poc-docker/README.md

  * docker images  >>> para ver qué imágenes están instaladas
  * docker run hello-world >>> create and run a Docker container, loading the image 'hello-world' into the container
  * docker run imageName commandToRunInsideContainer
- * docker build -t docker-whale . >>> create an image called “docker-whale" from the Dockerfile
  * docker search xxx >>> find images with text xxx
  * docker pull imageName >>> downloads the image (pre-loads it).
  * docker rmi imageNAme >>> remove the image from the host